 Anger is not always our own issue and may be a consequence of someone, or something, we love being hurt or injured.
 The complexity of anger encompasses our entire being and is further complicated by the fact that in some cases it can be beneficial and in others it can cause misery and harm.

-If you feel that you have unresolved anger, or experience difficulties when trying to cope with your frustrations, book a FREE INITIAL CONSULTATION to find new ways of controlling and managing them.
+If you feel that you have unresolved anger, or experience difficulties when trying to cope with your frustrations, book an INITIAL CONSULTATION to find new ways of controlling and managing them.